AymanM7/CNN-Audio-Project/README.md

 # Deep Audio Classification & Diagnostics on ESC-50 Dataset

 ## Executive Summary
-This project is an end-to-end deep learning audio classification system built for the ESC-50 environmental sound dataset applying CNNS(Nueral Networks).
+This project is an end-to-end deep learning audio classification system I built for the ESC-50 environmental sound dataset applying CNNS(Nueral Networks).
 It transforms raw audio into mel spectrogram images, trains a ResNet-style CNN for robust feature extraction, and deploys the inference pipeline serverlessly on NVIDIA A10G GPUs via Modal.